storageos/storageos.github.io/_docs/manage/pools.md

 ### Create a new pool

-To create a pool, the pool name is mandatory, and you should specify at least one node with `--controllers` to allocate storage capacity from:
+To create a pool, the pool name is mandatory, and you should specify at least one node with `--controllers` (the hostname of a StorageOS node) to allocate storage capacity from:

 ```
 $ storageos pool create no-ha --controllers storageos-1-59227